Thanh-Truong/thanh-truong.github.io/_posts/2021-06-20-notes-about-fhs-on-linux.md

 In the FHS, all files and directories appear under the root directory `/`, even if they are physically on different disks or devices.

-Directory	Description
 # Binaries and libraries
 ## System scope
 * `/bin`
-Essential command binaries that need to be available in single-user mode, including to bring up the system or repair it,[4] for all users (e.g., cat, ls, cp).
+For binaries usable before the `/usr` partition is mounted.
+This is used for trivial binaries used in the very early boot stage or ones that you need to have available in booting single-user mode.For example: cat, ls, cp.

 * `/sbin`
-Essential system binaries (e.g., fsck, init, route).
+System binaries (e.g., fsck, init, route), available for `root`

 * `/lib`
-Libraries essential for the binaries in /bin and /sbin.
+Libraries for the binaries in `/bin` and `/sbin`.

 ## User scope
+* `/usr/bin`
+Command binaries (not needed in single-user mode); for all users.

 * `/usr/lib`
-Libraries for the binaries in /usr/bin and /usr/sbin.
+Libraries for the binaries in `/usr/bin` and `/usr/sbin`.

 * `/usr/local`
-Tertiary hierarchy for local data, specific to this host.
-Typically has further subdirectories (e.g., bin, lib, share).[NB 1]
+It has subdirectories (e.g., bin, lib, share) for local data specifically for to the host.

 * `/usr/sbin`
 Non-essential system binaries (e.g., daemons for various network services).

-# Variable files
+## Variable files
 * `/var`
-Variable files: files whose content is expected to continually change during normal operation of the system, such as logs, spool files, and temporary e-mail files.
+Files such as logs, spool files, and temporary e-mail files, whose content are continually changed during operation of the system.

 * `/var/cache`
-Application cache data.
-Such data are locally generated as a result of time-consuming I/O or calculation.
-The application must be able to regenerate or restore the data.
-The cached files can be deleted without loss of data.
+Application cache data locally generated as during I/O or calculation.

 * `/var/lib`
 State information.
 Persistent data modified by programs as they run (e.g., databases, packaging system metadata, etc.).

 * `/var/lock`
 Lock files.
 Files keeping track of resources currently in use.

 * `/var/log`
 Log files.
-Various logs.

 * `/var/opt`
 Variable data from add-on packages that are stored in /opt.